mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

          alt="Custom ETL Task Stream"
          width="80%"></a>

-The [Bokeh](https://bokeh.pydata.org) image below is interactive.
+The completed [Bokeh](https://bokeh.pydata.org) image below is interactive.
 You can pan and zoom by selecting the tools in the upper right.
 You can see every task, which worker it ran on and how long it took by hovering over the rectangles.

 <iframe src="https://cdn.rawgit.com/mrocklin/52e1c411878fcdd64e04574877fe265e/raw/98d9f38c51b250523e9c584779e74156ab14a4fe/task-stream-custom-etl.html"
         width="800" height="400"></iframe>

 We see that we use all 20 cores well.
 Intermediate results are transferred between workers as necessary (these are the red rectangles).
 We can scale this up as necessary.
+Dask scales to thousands of cores.

 Final Thoughts
 --------------